ublue-os/blincus/site/src/content/docs/guides/incus-installation.md

 ---
-title: Installing Blincus
+title: Incus Installation
-description: Make incus based development environments.
+description: Notes about installing Incus
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.